Is This Me?™ The 3-Word Question That Votes for Your True Self

 Before you agree to that plan, notice: "Is this me?"

-This helps develop "emotional awareness," one of the key components of self-awareness.
 You don't need to analyze or judge your answer.
 Just ask and see what comes up.

 Sometimes the answer will be "Yes, this is exactly me."
 Perfect.
 Proceed.